Nederlandse Spoorwegen: Early years

+During World War I (WW I), the Netherlands were neutral.
+They had a strategic position between the German Empire, German-occupied Belgium, and the UK.
+They did some trade with the German Empire and the UK, but much less than before WW I. The Royal Navy blocked the English Channel and the North Sea (Northern Patrol).

-World War I caused an economic downturn in the Netherlands that caused the two largest Dutch railway companies, Hollandsche IJzeren Spoorweg-Maatschappij (HSM) and Maatschappij tot Exploitatie van Staatsspoorwegen (SS), to become unprofitable.
+WW I caused an economic downturn in the Netherlands.
+The two largest Dutch railway companies, Hollandsche IJzeren Spoorweg-Maatschappij (HSM) and Maatschappij tot Exploitatie van Staatsspoorwegen (SS), became unprofitable.
 The companies avoided bankruptcy by integrating their operations, which was complete by 1917.
 The cooperation was for both economic and ideological reasons, and the state provided support by buying shares in both companies.
 In 1938, the state bought the remaining shares and merged the companies to create NS; NS was not nationalised.

+In May 1940, eight months after the beginning of World War II, Nazi Germany led the Westfeldzug.

+The Netherlands, Belgium and Luxemburg capitulated in May 1940 and France on 22 June 1940.

+Germany occupied them and created the Reichskommissariat of Belgium and Northern France.

-During World War II, NS was forced by the Germans to construct railways to Westerbork transit camp and transport almost a hundred thousand Jews to extermination camps.
-The company's only wartime strike was during the Dutch famine of 1944–45; NS opted not to strike a year earlier.
+NS was forced by the German occupiers to construct railways to Westerbork transit camp and transport almost a hundred thousand Jews to extermination camps where they were murdered.
+The company's only wartime strike was during the Dutch famine of 1944–45; NS opted not to strike in 1943.

 NS played a pivotal role in the post-war reconstruction of the Netherlands; it provided the required logistical services in a time when there was little alternative to rail transport.
 The company declined in the 1960s – like many other railways – and operated at a loss.
 There was increased competition from other modes of transport.
 In addition, national coal distribution from Limburg became less profitable; the discovery of a gas field near Slochteren led to coal losing market share to natural gas in power plants and homes.
 NS' response, the Spoorslag '70 plan which increased service and introduced intercity service, failed to restore profitability.
 The company was deemed nationally important and received state subsidies.